AswiniThiru/neocortexapi/source/MySEProject/DrawDiagram/README.md

 **Usage**

-1. Manual Input and Adjustment: Input the filename and adjust the progress value to generate customized SDR diagrams.
+1. Manual Plot selection Adjustments: Type of plot can be selected and the number of cycles can be adjusted to generate customized SDR diagrams.

 2. Download Images: Download the generated horizontal and vertical SVG images for further use or sharing.